 Gary always believed that he could be or do anything, but in his middle age he seems only to be a bitter, recovering alcoholic and web designer.
 So, when his wife sleeps with his brother everything falls apart.
 Gary resumes drinking after years sober and his brother commits suicide.

 Alongside glimpses of alternate and seemingly more prestigious visions of Gary’s life (as a superhero vigilante, a precocious nineteenth-century poet and a modern politician), we see not only how he navigates this earth-shattering predicament, but how he alone is the one that is able to piece his life back together and forgive his wife for her infidelity.
 As he learns to do so, his fantasies increasingly drop away and a richer sense of the value of his life with his family emerges in their place.

-Extract of pages 1-16 of 28; complete episode available on request – Gary deceives an old friend and resumes drinking after years of abstinence.
+Complete episode available on request – Gary deceives an old friend and resumes drinking after years of abstinence.
 Rachel, his wife, and their two children set up at her parents’ house where she discloses the devastating nature of her infidelity.
 We get glimpses of Gary as a superhero suffering a televised breakdown.
 Rachel races back home when Gary breaks off communication, and news of his brother’s suicide comes at the worst possible moment.

 A drama serial – contact me for a pitch built around exploring the English Civil War through the eyes of a noble family split into two factions by the conflict, the perspectives of the ordinary men and women of the time, and the period’s uncomfortable connections to our own political moment.